dmnfarrell/dmnfarrell.github.io/_posts/2020-02-28-genomics-sarscov2-python.markdown

 seqs = get_similar_sequences('Spike glycoprotein', annot)
 ```

+### Alternative method

+Obviously in this case it's easier to search for the protein sequence on genbank and blastp to get it's closest hits.
+Then just download and align them.
+This assumes the protein sequences you need are in the database though.
+The method I have shown will work for any arbotary microbial nucleotide sequences.

 ## Align the sequences

 We then just align those sequences with Clustal and show the alignment in the notebook interactively using another package called pybioviz.
 This works inside a Jupyter notebook, but there are lots of alignment viewers available.
 If you scroll along the sequence you will see the RBD and polybasic cleavage site in MN908947.